-Tear the dough in to large pieces.
-Now add the flour, cardamom and salt.
+Tear the dough into large pieces.
+Now add the flour, cardamon and salt.
 Mix in the lemon zest and sugar and mix well (preferably in a food processor).

 Now add the soft butter and knead well until you have a sooth and elastic dough.
 Add some milk if the dough feels to dry.

-For the filling: mix mix together the the soft butter, brown sugar and cinnamon.
-Spread the dough over half of your dough (see the image above.)
+For the filling: Mix together the the soft butter, brown sugar and cinnamon.
+Spread the filling over half of your dough (see image above).
+Sprinkle with the almonds.

-( You could also make rolls then you would have to spread the filling all over the dough. )
+You could make rolls instead, then you would have to spread the filling all over the dough.

-Fold the dough over in half and cut long stripes should give you approximately 15 strings.
-Twist and shape them as you like and put on a baking paper leaving enough room in-between.
-Let them rise for 10 more minutes then brush with milk and sprinkle on some pearl sugar or similar.
+Fold the dough in half and cut long stripes, this should give you approximately 15 stripes.
+Twist and shape them as you like and put on a baking paper, leaving enough room in between.
+Let rise for 10 more minutes, then brush with milk and sprinkle on some pearl sugar or similar.

 Bake them at 200° for 10 to 15 minutes.